Russia’s Paralympic doping suspension lifted

-BONN, Germany (AP) — Russia will rejoin the Paralympics after a suspension of more than two years for widespread doping, the International Paralympic Committee said Friday.
+MOSCOW (AP) — Russia will be able to compete at next year’s Paralympics in Tokyo after being reinstated Friday, more than two years after the country was suspended for widespread doping.

-The IPC ruled reforms in Russian sport to crack down on doping and limit government interference are enough to allow the country to compete under its own flag ahead of the 2020 Paralympics in Tokyo.
+The IPC ruled reforms to crack down on doping and limit government interference are enough to allow Russia to compete under its own flag ahead of the 2020 Paralympics.

-The committee has given up on a demand that Russian authorities should admit to the findings of a report by World Anti-Doping Agency investigator Richard McLaren which led to the Russian Paralympic Committee’s suspension in August 2016.
+The IPC said it had given up on a demand that Russian authorities should admit to the findings of a report by World Anti-Doping Agency investigator Richard McLaren which led to the Russian Paralympic Committee’s suspension in August 2016.

 Most Read Nation & World Stories